 - Every 4-6 weeks soak the feeder in a solution of bleach and water (1 tablespoon bleach per quart of water).
 Be sure to rinse thoroughly!

-- If your feeder is attracting ants, try using an ant guard / ant moat
+- If your feeder is attracting ants try using an “ant moat”, this is a great one: Copper Skinny Ant Moat

 Recommended hummingbird feeders for easy cleaning and maintenance

-If you live in a “high traffic” area and are feeding 20+ hummingbirds a day and need more capacity, the More Birds Big Gulp Hummingbird Feeder would be a great choice.
-This can hold a whopping 40 ounces of nectar, and the wide mouth design will make cleaning much easier than a thin-necked bottle.
+If you live in a “high traffic” area and are feeding 20+ hummingbirds a day and need more capacity, the More Birds Delux Hummingbird Feeder would be a great choice.
+This can hold a whopping 30 ounces of nectar, and the wide mouth design will make cleaning much easier than a thin-necked bottle.
 I highly recommend a wide-mouth design for any bottle style feeder for ease of cleaning.

 Making your own hummingbird nectar without boiling the water is a simple and effective way to attract these fun birds to your yard.
 Hummingbirds are excellent at remembering exactly where they have found food before.
 They are equally as good at recognizing physical landmarks.
 Consequently, once a hummingbird finds your feeder they will return again and again, providing you with hours of entertainment watching their aerial acrobatics and quirky personalities.